 On SSTV, voice transmission alternates with sound-card-generated data.
 In this design, the second set of poles on the double-pole double-throw PTT relay disconnect the mic and connect the soundcard output, whenever a computer-generated tone is detected.

 Many current transceivers have an 8-pin Mic jack with fixed low-level receive audio on one of its pins, and 8 volts DC (intended to power illuminated touch-tone mics) on another.
 Some of the models with this type of connection include the Kenwood TS-450, TS-690, TM-221, TM-421, TM-731 (when the modular-to-8-pin adapter is used) and the Yaesu FT-100 and FT-1500, etc. I have added the receive audio connection to radios that didn't originally have it such as the TS-50, TM-211, TM-411, TS-711 and 811 VHF/UHF allmodes, etc. (On these radios, the mic jack pin that carries RX audio on newer models was unused).
-Normally, I pick up the hot end of the receiver volume control pot and connect it to this pin [ Fortunately, even on the latest radios, Kenwood seems to continue to use classic analog volume control pots instead of a digitally controlled attenuator ] to provide a fixed-level output that is typically 50-100mV.
-This level is a perfect match for the usual sound-card line-level input.
+Normally, I connect the hot end of the receiver volume control pot to this pin to provide a fixed-level output that is typically 50-100mV.
+This level is a perfect match for the usual sound-card line-level input. [ Fortunately, even on the latest radios, Kenwood seems to continue to use classic analog volume control pots instead of a digitally controlled attenuator that is often impossible to identify or connect to.]

 The following diagrams show four versions of this interface.